GDPR for Sellers on How to Handle a Data Request From Your Customers or Employees

 C. Transfer the Information Securely to the Requester

-You should send out any information requested securely or give it to your buyer in person when they are at your store.
-View our Support Centre article for for more information on secure transfers.
+You should send out any information requested securely, or give it to your buyer in person when they are at your shop.
+View our Support Centre article for more information on secure transfers.
 You should also transfer it with a form of delivery receipt so that you have proof of receipt by your customer or employee.

 3. No Charge